HyeminGu/Lipschitz_regularized_generative_particles_algorithm/README.md

 ## Application to high-dimensional gene expression data sets integration
 Since GPA admits setting arbitrary source $P$ and target $Q$, phase transition arises as a natural application of GPA.
 There is also a GAN architecture designed for this problem: Cycle-Consistent Adversarial Network(Cycle-GAN, Zhu, [2017](https://arxiv.org/abs/1703.10593)).
-We suggest to apply GPA and transport one data set to the other in order to integrate several gene expression data sets aiming at studying a same disease with a similar experiment design but having batch effects from their different measuring conditions.
+We suggest to apply GPA and transport one data set to the other in order to integrate several gene expression data sets aiming at studying a same disease in similar experiment designs but having batch effects from their different measuring conditions.

  However, gene expression data lie in a significantly high-dimensional space $\mathbb{R}^{54,675}$ where gradient descent on particles is feckless.
 Therefore, we use a pretrained autoencoder  to project data sets into a lower dimensional latent space and transport the data set in the latent space.
 Indeed we ran GPA in a 50 dimensional latent space obtained by PCA serving as an autoencoder.
 Finally, the reconstruction of the transported data set to the original space completes the task.